bobanetwork/boba_legacy/boba_documentation/developer/erc1155-bridge.md

 <figure><img src="../../.gitbook/assets/Artboard 3 (12).png" alt=""><figcaption></figcaption></figure>

-### CASE 1 - Native L1 token - Bridge tokens from Ethereum to Boba
+### CASE 1 - Native L1 token - Bridge tokens from Layer 1 to Boba

 First, users transfer their token to the L1 Bridge, starting with an approval.